 The unit takes care of the following tasks:

-and maintenance of hardware (computational cluster, data cluster,
+- Management and maintenance of hardware (computational cluster, database

-OpenStack cluster, disk servers, disk cabinets, network switches,
+cluster, OpenNebula cluster, disk servers, disk cabinets, network

-compilers, libraries, office applications and other scientific and
+- Installation, configuration and maintenance of computer software (operating system, compilers, libraries, office applications and other scientific and administrative software)

 - Deployment and management of OpenStack for virtualization of services and for private cloud computing.